HB3 (2018-19) PARTICIPANTS

 Principal Consultant, Ramboll Canada, Inc.

 Dr. Carol Aziz is a Principal Consultant with over 20 years of environmental consulting experience.
-She specializes in the assessment and remediation of contaminated land.
-Carol has led the development of several bioremediation technologies, has developed models to track toxic contaminants in groundwater, and has authored numerous guidance documents.
-Carol also has a passion for sustainability.
-In 2015, she was trained as a speaker with the Climate Reality Project to communicate the risks and opportunities associated with climate change.
-She is currently working with Ramboll colleagues to incorporate climate risk assessments in environmental due diligence assignments.
+She specializes in the assessment and remediation of contaminated land and groundwater and the evaluation of environmental risk.
+She is currently working with Ramboll colleagues to help clients assess climate risks and opportunities.
+Carol has led the development of several nature-based remediation technologies, has developed models to track toxic contaminants in groundwater, and has authored numerous guidance documents.
+In 2015, she was trained as a speaker with Al Gore’s Climate Reality Project to communicate the risks and opportunities associated with climate change.
+In 2018, she founded a small private foundation called Climate Impact Fund, which funds local climate education and sustainability initiatives in the Greater Toronto Area.

 Vice Chancellor’s Senior Research Fellow, RMIT University